plone/cookieplone-templates/backend_addon/README.md

 ## Code Quality Assurance 🧐

 Your package comes equipped with linters to ensure code quality.
-Run the following to automatically format your code:
+Run the following command to automatically format your code:

 ```shell
 make format